khassanboi/async-race/README.md

-# ASYNC-RACE APPLICATION
+# 🏁 ASYNC-RACE APPLICATION

-This project is an implementation of an asynchronous racing game.
+This is an interactive asynchronous racing game built with JavaScript.
+The game simulates unpredictable races between multiple cars, demonstrating the power of asynchronous programming.
+It features a user-friendly interface, a robust backend server, and a comprehensive testing suite.

 ## ⭐ Score Calculation